As I continue to attack the puzzle of nutrition, the more I realize the simplicity of proper nutrition.

 THE DIET AND HEALTH PYRAMID:

 ♦ Total Calories accounts for 60% of the equation.
 This is why most diets and eating patterns work to some degree.
 It gets the consumer to account for the calories consumed, which almost always leads to success.
 Manage your calorie balance to achieve your general healthy weight.

-♦ Calories sources account for 20%.
-Israetel says to eat healthy most of the time.
+♦ Calories sources account for 20% — Israetel says to eat healthy most of the time.
 It sounds reasonable but this is where most people falter.
-Bad eating almost always leads to overconsumption because bad foods are very, very calorie dense.
+Bad eating almost always leads to overconsumption because bad foods are very, very calorie-dense.
 The best thing you can do is keep your food selection to a narrow set of choices: fruits, veggies, whole grains, lean protein, and healthy fats is what Israetel suggests.
-I would eliminate fruits and whole grains initially until healthy weight is achieved.
+I would eliminate fruits and whole grains initially until a healthy weight is achieved.